paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

   (F) The amount of deferred fees or other fees relating to such housing units.

+  (G) Information with respect to each insurance policy maintained by the landlord for such housing units, including the—

+    (i) scope of coverage;

+    (ii) deductible;

+    (iii) policy limit; and

+    (iv) total premium amount.

+  (H) The total amount of any payments made by the landlord to tenants of such housing units pursuant to a dispute resolution process.

 (3) In this subsection:

   (A) The term “base management fees” means the monthly management fees collected for services associated with accepting and processing rent payments, ensuring tenant rent payments, property inspections, maintenance management, and emergency maintenance calls.